dvreeze/us-election-2020/README.rst

 no anomalies to see in the data.
 See for example `fraud proven`_.
 Of course anyone can inspect the same data, and find some interesting things in there that the MSM failed to report on.
 Again, see `the-switc`_, where you can find a Python script analyzing the data.
 For a Github project that uses a cron job to periodically retrieve the data sets from the NYT web site, see `USElection2020-EdisonResearch-Results`_.
-That Github project is what was used as the source of data.
+That Github project (or another repo from the same Github user) is what was used as the source of data.

 I wanted to have a look myself at the data, partly using code (written in Scala) doing the same as the Python script, and partly reorganizing the data in order to see some interesting patterns.
 Hence this small project.